glatiuden/CS3223-Project/README.md

         [size of tuple]
         [attribute name] [data type] [range] [key type] [column size]

-- Once you had the database records in text format in <table name>.txt file, then convert the records into object format.
+- Once you had the database records in text format in [tablename].txt file, then convert the records into object format.
 Use
     - java ConvertTxtToTbl <table name>
     - Example